 - Wrapped in a sheet of newspaper or

-- In a 100% compostable bag (compostable bags will have the logo to your right on them)
+- In a 100% compostable bag (compostable bags will have the logos on this page on them)

 Carrier bags, black sacks and bin liners are not accepted in this bin.